zleba/fastProducer/README.md

 1) For the comparison with data, includes:
 - scale unc. band
 - PDF unc. band
-- alphaS unc. band
+- alphaS unc. band (+- 0.0015 according to PDF4LHC paper)
-In all cases the unc is stored simply by two histograms for up and down variation
+In all cases the unc is stored simply by two histograms - one for up and one down variation

 2) For the alphaS fitting, which includes many theory variants
 - for all alphaS values where PDFs are available